-Strength training for runners is increasingly part of most standard running plans (at least for all our athletes) and no longer an after thought, which is why I’ve been sharing more workouts online and on Instagram, and ways that I incorporate all of it in to distance running.
-This lead to the fantastic question of my favorite resources to find new ideas for strength training at home.
+Strength training for runners is increasingly part of most standard running plans (at least for all our athletes).
+It’s no longer an after thought, which is why I’ve been sharing more strength training at home ideas on Instagram.

 There are a few things which matter most to me when it comes to online strength training:

 - Qualified person providing the movement, so I know that it’s safe.